 Section 6.
 Coverage Requirements for Children's Health Insurance (Section 2103) Check here if the state elects to use funds provided under Title XXI only to provide expanded eligibility under the state's Medicaid plan, and continue on to Section 7.
 6.1.
 The state elects to provide the following forms of coverage to children: (Check all that apply.)
 (42CFR 457.410(a)) 6.1.1.
 Benchmark coverage; (Section 2103(a)(1) and 42 CFR 457.420) 6.1.1.1.
 FEHBP-equivalent coverage; (Section 2103(b)(1)) (If checked, attach copy of the plan.)
 6.1.1.2.
 State employee coverage; (Section 2103(b)(2)) (If checked, identify the plan and attach a copy of the benefits description.)
-HMO with largest insured commercial enrollment (Section 2103(b)(3)) 6.1.1.3.
-(If checked, identify the plan and attach a copy of the benefits description.)
+6.1.1.3.
+HMO with largest insured commercial enrollment (Section 2103(b)(3)) (If checked, identify the plan and attach a copy of the benefits description.)
 6.1.2.
 Benchmark-equivalent coverage; (Section 2103(a)(2) and 42 CFR 457.430) Specify the coverage, including the amount, scope and duration of each service, as well as any exclusions or limitations.
 Please attach a signed actuarial report that meets the requirements specified in 42 CFR 457.431.
 See instructions.

 6.1.3.
 Existing Comprehensive State-Based Coverage; (Section 2103(a)(3) and 42 CFR 457.440) [Only applicable to New York; Florida; Pennsylvania] Please attach a description of the benefits package, administration, date of enactment.
 If an □existing comprehensive state-based coverage is modified, please provide an actuarial opinion documenting that the actuarial value of the modification is greater than the value as of 8/5/97 or one of the benchmark plans.
-Describe the fiscal year 1996 state expenditures for □existing comprehensive state-based coverage. cretary-Approved Coverage.
-(Section 2103(a)(4)) (42 CFR 457.450) 6.1.4 .1.
+Describe the fiscal year 1996 state expenditures for □existing comprehensive state-based coverage.
+6.1.4.
+Secretary-Approved Coverage.
+(Section 2103(a)(4)) (42 CFR 457.450) 6.1.4.1.
 Coverage of all benefits that are provided to children that is the same as the benefits provided under the Medicaid State plan, including Early Periodic Screening, Diagnostic, and Treatment (EPSDT).
-6.1.4 .2.
-Comprehensive coverage for children under a Medicaid Section 1115 demonstration project 6.1.4 1 0 6.1.4 6.1.4 6.1.4 6.1.4 .6.
-Coverage under a group health plan that is substantially equivalent to or greater than benchmark coverage through a benefit by benefit comparison (Please provide a sample of how the comparison will be done) (Check the amo the elects to provide the following forms of coverage to children: all that apply.
-If an item is checked, describe the coverage with respect to bunt, duration and scope of services covered, as well as any exclusions or ons) (Section 2110(a)) (42CFR 457.490) South D duration categor s provided under SCHIP are identical to the benefits covered under the Dakota Medicaid program for low-income children in amount, scope and n.
-As such the benefits include all mandatory Medicaid services for the ically needy and ESPDT benefits as well as all the optional services covered he South Dakota Medicaid program.
+6.1.4.2.
+Comprehensive coverage for children under a Medicaid Section 1115 demonstration project 6.1.4.3.
+Coverage that either includes the full EPSDT benefit or that the state has extended to the entire Medicaid population 6.1.4.4.
+Coverage that includes benchmark coverage plus additional coverage 6.1.4.5. ☐ Coverage that is the same as defined by □existing comprehensive state-based coverage 6.1.4.6.
+Coverage under a group health plan that is substantially equivalent to or greater than benchmark coverage through a benefit by benefit comparison (Please provide a sample of how the comparison will be done) 6.1.4.7.
+Other (Describe) (1 The state elects to provide the following forms of coverage to children: (Check all that apply.
+If an item is checked, describe the coverage with respect to the amount, duration and scope of services covered, as well as any exclusions or limitations) (Section 2110(a)) (42CFR 457.490) Services provided under SCHIP are identical to the benefits covered under the South Dakota Medicaid program for low-income children in amount, scope and duration.
+As such the benefits include all mandatory Medicaid services for the categorically needy and ESPDT benefits as well as all the optional services covered under the South Dakota Medicaid program.